ThorTuwy/WallaReq/README.md

 ### Docker

 >[!TIP]
->If you dont know nothing about docker, you can check the [official guide](https://docs.docker.com/get-started/docker-overview/).
+>If you know nothing about docker, you can check the [official guide](https://docs.docker.com/get-started/docker-overview/).

 #### Pull
 Get the latest image: